 While there is nothing wrong with that approach for Gartner’s traditional customers, and it is recommended or essential in many regulated industries, for the legal professionals or their customers in need of solutions by this week or by year’s end, it leaves a vacuum of advice.

 For legal teams that require tools to meet the upheavals of BREXIT, LIBOR, ESG among the shifting sands of the legal landscape, acting first outweighs the desire to research.
 BRYTER talks to many that work for companies that might not have endless IT resources, and there are plenty of examples where legal professionals struggle to explain their expertise or knowledge to an outside developer or general IT resource.

-BRYTER’s customers understand the nuances of a legal problem and can address it without the need for costly IT resources, using no-code to build the solution that meets their needs.
+BRYTER customers understand the nuances of a legal problem and can address it without the need for costly IT resources, using our ESG software to build the solution that meets their needs.